 Reverse-Connect Architecture¶

-The reverse-connect model eliminates inbound network access to the vault.
-The vault server initiates an outbound connection to the cluster, not the other way around.
+The reverse-connect model eliminates inbound network access to OpenBao.
+The OpenBao server initiates an outbound connection to the cluster, not the other way around.
 Nothing is publicly exposed except the cluster's broker endpoint.

 The Problem with Direct Connect¶

-In the direct-connect model, the wrapper inside each pod connects directly to the vault endpoint:
+In the direct-connect model, the wrapper inside each pod connects directly to the OpenBao endpoint:

 ┌─────────────────────┐ ┌──────────────────────┐